Degree: MSc Human Resource Management

 - 87% of graduates employed within 3 months after graduation

-- Examples of your future job title: Human resource analyst; reward analyst; human resource manager
+- Examples of your future job title: HR Manager; Management Consultant; Management Trainee

-Here’s where you will start creating your professional network.
-You’ll meet RSM’s alumni network throughout the programme; when you visit companies, and during guest lectures and at events.
-RSM’s partnerships with businesses mean you use your new practical skills to interact with business when you present your evidence-based recommendations to a company in the live case study, or during an internship.
+- Grow your network: meet RSM’s alumni network throughout the programme; when you visit companies, and during guest lectures and at events.
+These partnerships with businesses mean multiple opportunities to start growing your career.

 Ekata Das (MSc HRM class of 2020):